Brown Discharge: 11 Possible Causes and Symptoms

 What it can look like

 Brown discharge doesn’t always look the same, especially when it comes to color.
 The color of brown discharge may vary from very dark brown to light brown to pink-brown.
-Different shades of brown discharge can indicate different things.
+Different shades of brown discharge can indicate different things (read about other types of vaginal discharge here).

 Brown discharge results from oxidized blood mixed with normal cervical mucus.
 It’s common to see a brown flow at the beginning or end of your menstrual period.
 Brown discharge around the date of your expected period may indicate that menstruation has begun.